What is the Green New Deal?

 Is the Green New Deal politically DOA?

 Let me start by saying I am no political expert.
 I’m just a guy trying to get the world to clean energy as quickly as possible.
-That all being said, it seems to me that Representative Ocasio-Cortez and the GND co-sponsor, Senator John Markey (R-MA) have just delivered an early Valentines Day gift for anyone opposed to climate action, which includes the majority of Republicans in Congress.
+That all being said, it seems to me that Representative Ocasio-Cortez and the GND co-sponsor, Senator Ed Markey (D-MA) have just delivered a Valentines Day gift for anyone opposed to climate action, which includes the majority of Republicans in Congress.

 Conservative Wall Street Journal writer, Kimberely Strassel tweeted, “If a bunch of GOPers plotted to forge a fake Democratic bill showing how bonkers the party is, they could not have done a better job.”